 Alternative dispute resolution (ADR) is a key component of the civil justice process.
 Courts throughout the New York State Unified Court System rely on mediation, and other forms of ADR, as an efficient and cost-effective way to resolve disputes in appropriate cases.
-The number of courts that regularly refer to ADR has increased since the Presumptive ADR Program was initiated, and various local and statewide ADR programs are available to court users (see below).
+Various local and statewide ADR programs are available to court users (see below).

 Typically, the court refers parties on a case to an ADR process (like mediation or arbitration), and the service is provided by: